Kyriosity/read-write/README+/pencraft/README+/quotes/README+/inspirational.md

 > **I know that I know nothing.**\
 _Plato_'s account of _Socrates_

-Should one defy fundamental Western philosophers ...
+Should one defy the fundamentals of Western philosophy ...

 \_________________________________</details>